-Note to Applicant: Draw and label container outlines and if the site is mixed-use, demonstrate separated solid waste amenities for use types, and label each amenity.
+Note to Applicant: Draw and label container outlines and if the site is mixed-use, demonstrate separated solid waste amenities for commercial and residential use, and label each amenity.
 Amenities designed below-grade require written confirmation from a waste hauler that access and pick up from the location can be made without reliance of the lane for extended bin storage.
 If this cannot be confirmed, then an on-site garbage bin staging area is to be provided adjacent the lane.
-Pick up operations should not require the use of public property for storage, pick up or return of bins to the storage location.